 App Level Report

 Filter Strings at the App Level, used in a Templated Report act like the Filter that you may usually apply to a List Report.
-For example you may wish to export a List Report from an 'Incident' App called 'Incidents' containing only those with a red 'Status'.
+For example you may wish to export a List Report from a 'Sessions' App called 'Sessions' containing only those with a Green 'Status' and ordered by subject.
 For this you would use:

 Record Level Report

 The same principles as above apply to the structure of the expression at the Record Level also; only the function it performs changes slightly.
 Here the Filter String would be used to Filter and export a Report from a Child App as opposed to directly from the Parent (or just singular App) like at the App Level.